 HubPages is the biggest writing platform of its kind.
-A community of prolific, passionate, and helpful people have been carrying the ship since 2005.
-For those of you who don’t know, HubPages is a revenue-sharing site that pays you for publishing your articles online allowing everyone to earn through Amazon, EBay (now retired), HubPages Earning Program and Google Adsense.
+A community of prolific, passionate, and helpful people has been carrying the ship since 2005.
+For those of you who don’t know, HubPages is a revenue-sharing website that pays you for publishing your articles online allowing everyone to earn through Amazon, EBay (now retired), HubPages Earning Program and Google Adsense.

 Although you will likely not be making a living off of HubPages, if you stick with it for some months you’ll have a steady flow of income for paying some of your bills.

 The main questions that potential new users of the site present revolve around the reliability of HubPages and if the site will be around in the coming years.
 The short answer to these questions is yes.
 HubPages is not going anywhere.
 If you want to put all your efforts into this particular site, go for it.
 But, as they say, never put all your eggs in one basket.
 Keeping that in mind, I have started writing for some other sites like HubPages in the last couple of months.

 Diversifying is good sometimes, so I suggest you do the same.
 Let’s take a look at some of the revenue-sharing sites like HubPages.

 Infobarrel is pretty similar to HubPages in its structure.
 The site allows you to earn money through various means for publishing articles on this website.
 Within reason, you can write about anything under the sun.
 You can even share your fiction works and poems here if that’s your sort of thing.